 Passwords are the lifeblood of online activity.
 With all that is available on the Internet, it’s possible to have tens if not hundreds of sites to which you need credentials for.
 If you put a great deal of your business online, the risk potential is even greater.
 So, how can you create strong passwords that will keep unwanted guests out of your accounts?
 This all depends on how creative you are.
 Here are several ideas that can help you implement credentials to protect your data.
 Continue reading “10 Easy Tricks to Create Unhackable Passwords”

 The speed of your website will be one of the major factors that play into its success.
-Whether you’re operating an eCommerce site or you’re developing a simple blog, visitors want pages that are fast to load.
-According to Akamai, a global leader in Internet performance and network development, nearly half of the people online will abandon a page if it takes longer than three seconds to display content.
-This percentage is double for those looking to make purchases online.
-Even search engines will rank your site lower in results if it takes too long to load.
+Whether you’re operating an eCommerce site or you’re creating a blog, visitors want pages that are fast to load.

 Are you still using WordPress or Blogger to showcase your recent photo captures, cooking recipe, vacation news and so on?
 Are you finding it difficult to get visitors to your blog?
 Do not worry, you are not alone.
 There are many like you who have reached to a stage where they say, “Enough of using WordPress, Blogger and other such blogs for posting stuffs…it is time for me to have my own site…” In this article, you will get to know eight simple ways on how you can create a personal website and also promote it.